greggman/virtual-webgl/README.md

 resources across contexts it would be a perfectly valid usecase to create a temporary context just to create some resources and the dispose of that context but keep the created resources around.

 It's perfectly resonable to do this yourself 100% outside virual-webgl.
-You just augment the context.
+You just *either* augment the context.

 Example